Amami rabbit: Threats

 Before 1921, hunting and trapping were another cause of decline in population numbers.
 In 1921, Japan declared the Amami rabbit a "natural monument" which prevented it from being hunted.
 Then in 1963, it was changed to a "special natural monument" which prevented it from being trapped as well.

 Habitat destruction, such as forest clearing for commercial logging, agriculture space, and residential areas, is the most detrimental activity on the distribution of these rabbits.
 Since they prefer a habitat of both mature and young forests, they do not thrive in only mature forests untouched by destruction, yet they do not thrive in newly growing forests alone, either.
 There are plans to remove the current habitat for these rabbits for the construction of golf courses and resorts, which is allowed because it will not directly be killing the rabbit, just changing the environment where it dwells, which is legal even under the protection of the special natural monument status.

 The Amami rabbit also faces huge threats from the invasive predators, being a major cause for the decline in population size.
-On the island of Amami, the small Indian mongoose (Herpestes javanicus) was released to control the population of a local venomous snake, and its numbers have increased dramatically.
+On the island of Amami, the small Indian mongoose (Urva auropunctata) was released to control the population of a local venomous snake, and its numbers have increased dramatically.
 This mongoose, along with feral cats and dogs, are outpreying the Amami rabbit.
-Feral cats and small Indian Mongooses proved to be a threat to not only Amami rabbits but several other endangered endemic species in the area such the Amami jay.
+Feral cats and small Indian Mongooses proved to be a threat to not only Amami rabbits but several other endangered endemic species in the area such as the Amami jay.